Quantum binary polyhedral groups and their actions on quantum planes: Introduction

-When $U = ku\oplus kv$ is a simple left $H$-module, we can fit $H$ into the following diagram, where the rows are exact sequences of Hopf algebras.
+When $U$ is a simple left $H$-module, we can fit $H$ into the following diagram, where the rows are exact sequences of Hopf algebras.

-Note that part (a) of Theorem~\ref{thm0.4} is proved in Proposition 0.7 of \cite{CWZ:Nakayama} via different techniques.
-Moreover, observe that the most interesting (nontrivial) Hopf algebra actions occur on the PI algebras $k_q[u,v]$ for $q$ a root of unity.
-This suggests that the geometry of the invariant rings that arise from such actions could be an intriguing investigation in the view of noncommutative algebraic geometry.
+Note that part (a) of Theorem~\ref{thm0.4} is proved in both \cite[Proposition 0.7]{CWZ:Nakayama} and \cite[Theorem~1.3]{EtingofWalton:ssHopf} via different techniques.
+Moreover, the most interesting (nontrivial) Hopf algebra actions occur on the PI algebras $k_q[u,v]$ for $q$ a root of unity.

 Next, we study the rings of invariants arising from the Hopf algebra actions appearing in Theorem \ref{thm0.4}, again with the aim of generalizing results on actions of finite subgroups of $SL_2(k)$ on $k[u,v]$ in classical invariant theory.
-We begin by producing a generalization of Watanabe's theorem, which states that if $G$ is a finite subgroup of $SL_2(k)$, then $k[u,v]^G$ is Gorenstein \cite[Theorem 1]{Watanabe}.
-By \cite[Theorem 0.1]{KKZ:Gorenstein}, if the pair $(H,R)$ satisfies Hypothesis \ref{hyp0.3} with $H$ semisimple, then $R^H$ is {\it Artin-Schelter Gorenstein} [Definition~\ref{def1.1}]; we extend this result to the nonsemisimple case.
+Watanabe's theorem implies that if $G$ is a finite subgroup of $SL_2(k)$, then $k[u,v]^G$ is Gorenstein \cite[Theorem 1]{Watanabe}.
+By \cite[Theorem 0.1]{KKZ:Gorenstein}, if the pair $(H,R)$ satisfies Hypothesis \ref{hyp0.3} (with $H$ semisimple), then $R^H$ is {\it Artin-Schelter Gorenstein} [Definition~\ref{def1.1}]; we extend this result to the non-semisimple case.

-\begin{proposition} [\cite{KKZ:Gorenstein}, Propositions \ref{pro6.8}, \ref{pro6.15}, \ref{pro6.21}] Let $(H,R)$ be a pair as in Theorem \ref{thm0.4}.
-Then, the invariant subring $R^H$ is Artin-Schelter Gorenstein. \end{proposition}
+\begin{proposition} [\cite{KKZ:Gorenstein}, Propositions \ref{pro6.8}, \ref{pro6.14}, \ref{pro6.28}] Let $(H,R)$ be a pair as in Theorem \ref{thm0.4}.
+Then the invariant subring $R^H$ is Artin-Schelter Gorenstein. \end{proposition}

-Moreover, the Shepherd-Todd-Chevalley theorem states that, in the classical setting, the invariant subrings $k[v_1, \dots, v_n]^G$ are not regular, for all finite subgroups $G$ of $SL_n(k)$.
-Our next result gives a sufficient condition for the invariant subrings from Proposition \ref{pro0.6} \underline{not} to be Artin-Schelter regular.
-Note this this result holds for actions on a more general algebra $R$ as follows.
+The Shepherd-Todd-Chevalley theorem implies $k[v_1, \dots, v_n]^G$ is not regular if $G$ acts via a subgroup of $SL_n(k)$.
+Our next result gives a sufficient condition for the invariant subrings from Proposition \ref{pro0.5} \underline{not} to be Artin-Schelter regular.
+Note that this result holds for actions on AS regular algebras of arbitrary global dimension.

 \begin{theorem}[Theorem \ref{thm2.3}] Let $H$ be a semisimple Hopf algebra, and $R$ be a noetherian connected graded Artin-Schelter regular algebra equipped with an $H$-module algebra structure.
 If $R^H\neq R$ and the homological determinant of the $H$-action on $R$ is trivial, then $R^H$ is not Artin-Schelter regular. \end{theorem}